 Doulas are a non-medical support persons who are trained and knowledgeable about birth.
 A doula is an invaluable resource during your birth - think of them like a Sherpa helping you to summit Mount Everest.
 They are not doing the work for you, but they are full of birth knowledge, wisdom and a passion for helping you succeed.
 A good doula will meet with you prenatally to learn about your goals for your birth, and help guide you through researching interventions and creating your birth plan.
 Most doulas will not advocate for you during delivery, but they will encourage you to remember your goals, and speak up for yourself (or have your partner speak up for you) if your provider suggests an intervention that you are wanting to avoid.

-If you are local to Lincoln, Nebraska, check out www.doulasoflincoln.org to connect with our local doulas.
+If you are local to Lincoln, Nebraska, reach out to me for doula recommendations - I got you 😘.
+Otherwise, DoulaMatch.net is an online directory of doulas you can search for in your area.
 I recommend meeting with at least three, and pick one who you really connect with.
 Just like with your provider, you want to make sure that anyone you invite into your birth space/birth experience has your back 100% - and that includes your doula.

 4. Request intermittent monitoring and no IV